Architectural search optimization for digital publishers

 The results have been quick, significant, and noticeable—KPIs are up and our staff have noticed that we’re surfacing in search more often.

-Tallest Tree’s approach is methodical, they’ve made good use of our time, moving the project along while recognizing that our own team has competing priorities.
+Tallest Tree’s approach is methodical.
+They’ve made good use of our time, moving the project along while recognizing that our own team has competing priorities.
+The examples and guidance they’ve provided have been extremely helpful, turning several of our staff members into mini SEO experts.

 Cord’s background in limited government, free-market institutions was also a key consideration.
 We were on the same page on day one.

+Working with Cord and the Tallest Tree team has been fantastic!
 They immediately understood the SEO needs of our organization and set forward and implemented a plan to help us grow our web traffic and reach.

-Thanks to Tallest Tree, our web traffic has soared from 1 million to 2 million, and now to over 4 million views a year!
+Thanks to Tallest Tree, our web traffic has soared from 1 million to 2 million, and now to over 4 million views a year.
+And it’s not just about the numbers—our brand value has grown significantly too.

-Our articles and analyses are now featured alongside like The New York Times, The Washington Post, The Wall Street Journal, AP, and Reuters in Google’s Top Stories.
+Our articles and analyses are now featured alongside The New York Times, The Washington Post, The Wall Street Journal, AP, and Reuters in Google’s Top Stories.
+We couldn’t be happier with the results, both in terms of the measurable growth and the incredible boost to our brand!

 Cord Blomquist